 Kryptel or Silver Key

 Both Kryptel and Silver Key encrypt files and provide the same level of security (as they are based on the same low-level components).
 The Kryptel vs. Silver Key comparison gives a quick overview of the products, how the engines differ, and what tasks they fit best.
-In addition we should mention another important difference for developer – Silver Key engine can create its parcels in a single pass, which means that the parcel being created may be immediately uploaded using HTTP protocol without writing it to an intermediary file.
+In addition we should mention another difference that may be important for a developer – Silver Key engine creates its parcels in a single pass, which means that the parcel being created may be immediately uploaded using HTTP protocol without writing it to an intermediary file.